Wondreb: Characteristic

-Flow
+Course

-For 0.5 km, the river flows through the territory of Stará Voda, then it forms the Czech-German border for the next 0.5 km.
-The river further flows through the territories of Mähring, Tirschenreuth, Leonberg, Mitterteich and Waldsassen in Germany, before it forms the Czech-German border for the next 0.7 km.
+For 0.5 km, the river flows through the territory of Stará Voda, then it forms the Czech–German border for the next 0.5 km.
+The river further flows through the territories of Mähring, Tirschenreuth, Leonberg, Mitterteich and Waldsassen in Germany, before it forms the Czech–German border for the next 0.7 km.
 Then the river continues through the territories of Cheb and Odrava in the Czech Republic.

 Bodies of water

 A significant body of water built on the Wondreb is Jesenice Reservoir, located in the territory of Cheb.
 It was built in 1957–1961 on an area of 7.6 km2.
 The main purposes are to ensure minimum flow for industrial enterprises and flood protection.